What You Need To Know About The Painter On Google's Homepage

 Two striking eyes stare directly at all visitors to Google's homepage today.
-Those eyes belong to Tamara de Lempicka, the Polish painter the search engine is honouring with a Doodle that embodies Art Deco style, which Lempicka helped define.
-The homepage design incorporates the art form's smooth lines and geometric shapes, and places the artist at the centre, with a lone paintbrush above her head.
+Those eyes belong to Tamara de Lempicka, the Polish painter the search engine is honoring with a Doodle that embodies Art Deco style, which Lempicka helped define.
+The homepage design incorporates the art form's smooth lines and geometric shapes, and places the artist at the center, with a lone paintbrush above her head.

 Lempicka was born Maria Gorska in Warsaw in 1898.
 According to Google's Doodle Blog she developed an early interest in the arts while spending time with her aunt in Italy and later Russia.
 She met her future husband in St. Petersburg.
 Shortly after marrying, the couple escaped to Paris at the height of the Russian Revolution in 1917.